 Why is the case still not closed?

 The length of the case is due to several factors.
-Complexity of the investigation: the case involves a large network of defendants, complex financial flows and manipulation of public contracts, which requires a thorough investigation.
-Personnel changes and objections.
-Judges have sought to recuse themselves from the case due to potential conflicts of interest, leading to further delays.
-Political context: upcoming elections may affect the willingness of some actors to cooperate or disclose sensitive information.
+(1) Complexity of the investigation: The case involves an extensive network of defendants, complex financial flows and manipulation of public contracts, which requires a thorough investigation.
+(2) Personnel changes and objections: Judges sought to recuse themselves from the case because of potential conflicts of interest, leading to further delays.
+(3) Political context: The upcoming elections may influence the willingness of some actors to cooperate or disclose sensitive information.

 What is the connection with the upcoming elections.
 The Dozimeter case has the potential to influence public opinion before the elections.
 In particular, the STAN movement, whose members are implicated in the case, may face a drop in voter confidence.
 The opposition is using the case to criticise the ruling coalition and point to the lack of a solution to corruption.